 Another sudden stop and Kandy gave a few quick pats to the base of her throat.
 Watching her as she stared at one of her hands again, it seemed like Kandy was surprised talking about it would affect her so sharply.
 “She was not successful and, you know, too much time had gone by.
 She had to go through with havin’ me.”

 “Grandma didn’t know?”

 Kandy laughed and eventually sighed.
 “This is the part about the story I can kinda enjoy.
 Lola and Sandy kept it from her.
 Hid the whole fuckin’ thing.
-She didn’t find out until some piece of shit reporter from one of the London rags called her at home to ask for a comment about becoming a grandparent.
-Can you imagine the look on that woman’s face, the face of one of the top selling European fashion magazines?
-It was all over the dailies the following morning.
-My mom lookin’ like some bloated beached whale being rolled into the hospital to have me with an insert of my dad’s most recent mugshot in the corner.
+She didn’t find out until some piece of shit reporter from one of the London rags called her at home to ask for a comment about becomin’ a grandparent.
+Can you imagine the look on that woman’s face, the face of one of the top-selling European fashion magazines?
+It was all over the dailies the next day.
+My mom lookin’ like some bloated beached whale bein’ rolled into the hospital to have me with an insert of my dad’s most recent mugshot in the corner.
 There are scans of it online.
 It’s great.
-Playboy drug dealer and up and coming South Beach DJ from North Africa impregnates socialite daughter of British publishing royalty.
-Anyway, she flew to the States, checked my mom out of the hospital and I didn’t see either of them until I was like twelve or thirteen.
+Playboy drug dealer and up-and-coming South Beach DJ from North Africa impregnates socialite daughter of British publishing royalty.
+Anyway, she flew to the States, checked my mom out of the hospital, and I didn’t see either of them until I was like twelve or thirteen.
 Some total telenovela shit, right?”

 “They left you behind?”

 Kandy’s brows popped while considering his rather succinct summation of her parental abandonment.
 She shrugged nonchalantly, “Well, yea.
 I came out lookin’ like my dad so there was no way they were gonna spin that.
 Not like they could bleach and iron my hair.
 Probably would have tried.
 But Miguel, they were such awful people.
 Thank God I wasn’t made to go with them.”